DigitalGlobe/docker-logging/README.md

   1. Click "Create a new domain"
   2. Set a domain name
   3. Use the default options
+  4. Set an Access Policy from a specific IP address (your personal IP).

 2. Clone this repo & update the elasticsearch hostname.
 Note the format is `hostname:port`.
 For example, with AWS Elasticsearch Service, use